Neill-Mauran House

+The Neill-Mauran House is an historic, American double house that is located in the Rittenhouse Square West neighborhood of Philadelphia, Pennsylvania, USA.

+This property was added to the National Register of Historic Places in 1980.

+History and architectural features

-Neill-Mauran House is a historic double house located in the Rittenhouse Square West neighborhood of Philadelphia, Pennsylvania, USA.
-It was designed by the architect Wilson Eyre (1858-1944) and built in 1890.
-It is a four-story, asymmetrical brick faced dwelling with basement and attic.
+Designed by the architect Wilson Eyre (1858-1944) and built in 1890, this is a four-story, asymmetrical, brick-faced dwelling with basement and attic.
 The entries have brownstone trim and the overall design is in a Medieval Revival style.
 It has a slate covered gambrel roof, with terra cotta ridge caps and cross gable.

 The houses were added to the National Register of Historic Places in 1980.